MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

-## What's Inside a dataflow Folder?
+## What's inside a dataflow folder?

-Inside each dataflow folder, there are sub-folders for each entity, and a metadata file named as model.json.
+Inside each dataflow folder, there are sub-folders for each entity and a metadata file named `model.json`.